- Beta blockers, or drugs used to slow the heart rate, such as acebutolol (Sectral®), atenolol (Tenormin®), bisoprolol (Zebeta®), and others

 Although it has not been approved by the FDA for use by pregnant women in combating pregnancy-related nausea, Zofran has been prescribed by many doctors as an off-label treatment for morning sickness.
 Worldwide attention was brought to this off-label use of Zofran in 2012 and 2014 when Kate Middleton, the Duchess of Cambridge and wife of Prince William of England, was prescribed the drug for each of her two pregnancies.
 The risks related to pregnant women and fetuses are disputed and still largely unknown.

-The FDA has stated that studies report “inconsistent outcomes,” and that many studies have problems with their methodologies that prevent the agency from making a determination about Zofran’s safety.
-But many studies (alongside lawsuits filed by mothers and families of injured babies) point to a number of birth defects linked to the medication.
+The FDA has stated that studies report “inconsistent outcomes,” and many have had problems with their methodologies that prevent the agency from making a determination about the drug’s safety.
+Research continues to link the medication with birth defects, prompting mothers to file Zofran lawsuits against the manufacturers.

 A 2011 study by Boston University’s Slone Epidemiology Center and the Centers for Disease Control and Prevention found “possible risks” of Zofran, particularly for cleft palate.
 The researchers said they found statistical evidence that warranted further investigation.